JDDev0/lang/README.md

 ## Lang Modules

 Lang modules can be used to put common code into one library which can be re-used easily.
+Here is a list of all existing modules for lang:
+- The [Lang Example Native Module](https://github.com/JDDev0/LangExampleNativeModule) is a reference implementation of a lang native module.
+It can be used as a base for creating new modules.
+- The [Lang IO Module](https://github.com/JDDev0/LangIOModule) is a lang native module providing basic IO operations for files.

 ### Native Lang Modules